 Hi, I'm Evan

 I'm a husband and father of 4.
-I make websites as a digital nomad and I was a mormon.
+I am a musician, I make websites for a living and I was a mormon.

-I was raised in the church, went to early morning seminary, served a mission and have been sealed in the temple.
-We had kids in the covenant and participated as a young growing family in our wards.
+I was raised in the church, went to early morning seminary, served a foreign mission (French speaking in France and Belgium), and have been sealed in the temple.
+We had kids in the covenant and participated as a young growing family in our ward.
 We always had callings and did our best to do them well.
-I served as primary teacher, scout leaders, young men leaders, ward clerk, ward mission leader & executive secretary.
-I collected things onto my shelf my whole life and eventually had to really examine it all to make sense of it.
+I served as a primary teacher, various scout leaders, young mens leader, ward clerk, ward mission leader & executive secretary.
+I quietly collected questions and issues onto my "shelf" my whole life and eventually had to really examine it all to make sense of it.